 Instructions

 - Boil water, then reduce to simmer, add asparagus, cover pot and steam asparagus until tender (about 8-15 minutes) *This will depend on your preference (how you like it cooked).
-I steamed mine for 13 minutes*the time will depend on how you like it cooked - I steamed mine for 13 minutes.
+I steamed mine for 13 minutes*The time will depend on how you like it cooked - I steamed mine for 13 minutes.
 Just keep checking it until it's cooked to your likingThe asparagus is ready when it's bright green and easily pierced with a fork. * I steamed mine for 13 minutesTroubleshooting tip: If your asparagus is still too firm, steam it for another minute or two

 - Drizzle with ½ the dressing and serve with remaining salad dressing.
 Can be served warm, room temperature or cold. *I prefer to eat this as a cold asparagus salad